open-wa/wa-automate-nodejs/README.md

 # wa-automate-nodejs

-> wa-automate-nodejs is the most advanced NodeJS library which provides a high-level API control to Whatsapp.
+> wa-automate-nodejs is the most advanced NodeJS library which provides a high-level API control to WA.
 >
 > It is built using [puppeteer](https://github.com/GoogleChrome/puppeteer), based on [this python wrapper](https://github.com/mukulhase/WebWhatsapp-Wrapper).